shanelin0107/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System

 # Project Description
 Create a content-based movie recommeder that the user can give amovie title as input and the system return the 5 most relevant movie titles.
+We are going to use the genre of the movice and movie overviews to preprocess the data like remove punctuation, tokenization, remove stop words, and lemmitization.
+Then we used TF-IDF to identify the most important features or attributes of movies that are likely to be relevant to users' preferences.
+And we used consine similarities to compute the similarity between a user's preferences and the attributes of different movies calculated the similarity scores for all pairs of movies, we can use them to generate recommendations for the input from users.

 # data dictionary
 ## 1. tmdb_5000_movies.csv